jpeoples/PATHMAN/README.md

 and the functions are added to my path.

-Now, suppose I go an edit the functions in mypack, at their original location.
+Now, suppose I go and edit the functions in mypack, at their original location.
 Now, calling `pathman use mypack` will load the old versions.
 To update I simply call